s0rtino/Scriptini/README.md

 ******  - Masscan_nmap.sh - ******
 - Provide list of domains.
 - In output a full scan + enumeration of service.
-- Some black magic: really FAST but very Bandwidth consuming.
+- Some black magic here: really FAST but very bandwidth consuming.
 - Sudo: Yes

 ******  - Massdns clear output - ******